nazar-pc/CleverStyle-Framework/docs/installation/Installer-builder.md

 Than go to **http\://my.website/build.php**.

 On this page you can make installer of CleverStyle Framework.
 There are several possible modes:
-* Core: creates installer of CleverStyle Framework; if no modules and/or plugins selected - it will be only core, but you can also create installer with built in components (several items can be selected) \*
+* Core: creates installer of CleverStyle Framework; if no modules selected - it will be only core, but you can also create installer with built in components (several items can be selected) \*
 * Module: creation of module installer; obtained package is used to install module in administration panel of CleverStyle Framework
-* Plugin: the same as module, but for plugins

 Select desired mode and click **Build**.